-I was very pleased then to find that this is another city that has enthusiastically embraced the almost uniquely US phenomenon of the the First Night party to celebrate new year's eve, holding a large scale public event to draw crowds for entertainment, music and of course fireworks to welcome the new year.
-I was further relieved to discover that this isn't another one of these such events to have fallen victim to budget cuts, and that it will indeed be returning for NYE 2015!
+Raleigh is another medium size US city that has enthusiastically embraced the almost uniquely American phenomenon of the the First Night party to celebrate new year's eve, holding their own large scale public event to draw crowds for entertainment, music and of course fireworks to welcome the new year.
+I was further relieved to discover that this isn't another one of these such events to have fallen victim to budget cuts, and that it will indeed be returning for NYE 2018!

 The main events get underway at 2pm, with the start of 4 hours of entertainment aimed at the city's children, before moving on to the People's Procession at 6pm, which culminates in the family fireworks display at 7pm.
 There is then live entertainment throughout the evening at various venues before the climax of the evening at midnight, where along with the spectacular fireworks we have the unique spectacle of an Acorn Drop!
 Performer details to follow.